 Hot chicken and potatoes go together like peanut butter and jelly.
-Crimson’s Fries and hot chicken are a perfect match, if such a thing does actually exist.
-You are not alone in your lifelong love of french fries.
+Crimson Fries and hot chicken are a perfect match for potato fans, if such a thing does actually exist.
+You are not alone in your lifelong love of the French Fry.
 In general potatoes are irresistible whether baked, fried, mashed, hot, cold, crispy, smooth, chunky or roasted.
-Take a few minutes and count up all the different ways that you enjoy both potatoes and french fries.
+Take a few minutes and count up all the different ways that you enjoy both potatoes and French fries.
 Don’t worry we will hang tight with an order of freshly cooked to order Crimson Fries while you make your list.

 - The reputable America’s Test Kitchen published their Classic French Fries recipe.
 Their recipe requires a few extra steps.
 “Because these are starchy potatoes, it is important to rinse the starch off the surface after cutting the potatoes into fries.
 Then refrigerate the potatoes in a bowl of ice water for at least 30 minutes.
 When the potatoes first enter the hot oil, they are nearly frozen, which allows a slow, thorough cooking of the inner potato pulp. “ Would you take these additional steps for a classic fry?

-- There’s even a national day dedicated to the french fry!
+- There’s even a national day dedicated to the French fry!
 Mark your calendars for 13th July.
-It’s been declared as French Fries Day.
+It’s been declared as French Fries Day for potato fans.
 It falls on a Tuesday this year, see you at 11 am at either our flagship Downey location or our newest location in Artesia.
 Find us at 10405 Lakewood Blvd Downey CA 90241 or at 11938 1/2 South St Artesia CA 90701 for take out.